haberdashPI/Weber.jl/README.md

 ```

 Once you have created the experiment you need to actually run it by calling
 `run`.
-This sort of organization helps ensure that as much as possible is
+This organization helps ensure that as much as possible is
-computed before the program is actually run.
+computed before the experiment is actually run.
 The only code that executes
 during `run` are the functions called inside the moments, such as the call to
 `play(low)` in `one_trial`.
 Everything else happens during the setup.

 There are several features this experiment does not demonstrate, visual stimuli
 and higher level primitives.

-You can create visual stimuli by using `load` to open images or create an a 2d
+You can create visual stimuli by using `load` to open images or create a 2d
-array (for grayscale) or 3d (for color) array representing pixel data.
+array (for grayscale) or 3d array (for color) representing pixel data.
 You can
-then use `visual` to preapre them for display and `display` to show them to the
+then use `visual` to preapre them for display (analogous to `sound`) and
-subject.
-The function `visual` can also be used to render text to the screen.
+`display` to show them to the subject.
+The function `visual` can also be used to
+render text to the screen.

-There is also an `addbreak_every` primitive not demonstrated here that add a
+There is also an `addbreak_every` primitive not demonstrated here that adds a
-break ever N trials.
+break every N trials.
 Refer to its documentation for details.
 Future Pyschotask
 versions will probably include many more such primitives to simplify the
 creation of experiments.